sizeofvoid/libopeninput/doc/user/clickpad-softbuttons.rst

 Clickfinger behavior
 ------------------------------------------------------------------------------

 This is the default behavior on Apple touchpads.
-Here, a left, right, middle button event is generated when one, two, or three fingers are held down on the touchpad when a physical click is generated.
+Here, a left, right, middle button event is generated when one, two, or three fingers are held down on the touchpad when a physical click is generated, given the default mapping.
 The location of the fingers does not matter and there are no software-defined button areas.
+It is possible to swap right and middle buttons, the same way as with :ref:`tapping <tapping>`.

 .. figure:: clickfinger.svg
     :align: center